trivago/gollum/docs/src/gen/formatter/runlength.rst

 Parameters
 ----------

-**RunlengthSeparator**
+**Separator**
-  RunlengthSeparator sets the separator character placed after the runlength.
+  Separator sets the separator character placed after the runlength.
   This is set to ":" by default.

-**RunlengthDataFormatter**
+  If no separator is set the runlength will only set.

+**StoreRunlengthOnly**
+  StoreRunlengthOnly is used to store the runlength only and overwrite the payload.
+  The value is `false` by default.
+  This option is useful to store the runlength only in a meta data field.

+**ApplyTo**
-  RunlengthDataFormatter defines the formatter for the data transferred as message.
+  ApplyTo defines the formatter content for the data transferred .
-  By default this is set to "format.Forward" .

 Example
 -------

 .. code-block:: yaml

-	- "stream.Broadcast":
+	- format.Runlength
-	    Formatter: "format.Runlength"
-	    RunlengthSeparator: ":"
+	        Separator: ":"
-	    RunlengthFormatter: "format.Envelope"
+	    StoreRunlengthOnly: false
+	        ApplyTo: "payload" # payload or <metaKey>